chrsi30/MMDILI/Readme.txt

 'Mathematical Models for Biomarker Calculation of Drug-Induced Liver Injury in Humans and Experi-mental Models Based on Gadoxetate Enhanced Magnetic Resonance Imaging'

-Markus Karlsson, Christian Simonsson Nils Dahlström, Gunnar Cedersund PhD, Peter Lundberg
+Markus Karlsson, Christian Simonsson Nils Dahlström, Gunnar Cedersund, Peter Lundberg

 -- Setup --
 The systems biology toolbox (http://www.sbtoolbox2.org/main.php) is necessary to run the scripts in this project.